davidvwijk/DR-bCBF/README.md

 ## Running the code

-1. Install the necessary packages using pip install -r requirements.txt
+1. Install the necessary packages using `pip install -r requirements.txt`
-2. Call main_sim.py for either the spacecraft rotation example or the double integrator example.
+2. Call `main_sim.py` for either the spacecraft rotation example or the double integrator example.
+This will run a single simulation with the default parameters using our DR-bCBF method.

 Recreate figures:
-- To re-create Figure 2 in the paper call sampleCI.py
+- To re-create Figure 2 in the paper call `sampleCI.py`
-- To re-create Figure 3 in the paper call comparison.py
+- To re-create Figure 3 in the paper call `comparison.py`

 ## BibTeX Citation